Skip to main content

 How It Works

-Multi-process deployments: When more than one BotOS process shares the same schedule store, each due job is claimed atomically before running and fires at most once across all processes — provided the store supports claim_due (the default FileScheduleStore does).
+Multi-process deployments: When more than one BotOS process shares the same schedule store, each due job is claimed atomically before running and fires at most once across all processes.
+Both bundled stores support claim_due — the default ConfigYamlScheduleStore and FileScheduleStore — so this holds out of the box.
 See BotOS → Multi-Process / HA Deployments.

 RunPolicy is a safety gate and stays in the praisonai wrapper (praisonai.scheduler.run_policy).
 ScheduledAgentExecutor is the execution primitive and lives in praisonai-bot (praisonai_bot.scheduler.executor).
 With the wrapper installed both are available; running praisonai-bot standalone gives you the executor but not RunPolicy.